muratk5n/thirdwave/en/README.md

 ---

-Perhaps US wanted to preemp more RU presence in EastMed, more likely if allied with TR, so Greece was courted for US mil presence.
-There is now the Alexandroupoli port deploy, right near Dardanelles, there is Volos, Skyros, Chalkidona.
+US blob never lets a rivalry go to waste, esp. if RU can be involved somehow..
+Greece was courted for US mil presence, there is now the Alexandroupoli port deploy, right near Dardanelles, there is Volos, Skyros, Chalkidona.
 US was already present in Souda (Crete), one report says now there are plans for a second base. 'merica everywhere.
 Like Coca-Cola.

 ---